 I don’t want to do all the work on a computer.
 I want to produce an image that matches what was astutely and actually seen.
 A lot of photographers prefer the satisfaction of doing things in-camera.

 It’s dangerous to become formulaic and just keep producing images of, for example, a lonely tree in a field or moving water.
 Always keep visually and mentally agile.

-There are a few photos I’ve taken recently, like Red Chimneys, which I took in Andalucia, one of my photos that’s in the new Light & Land book Evolving Landscapes, that is different to the kind of photos I’ve taken before.
+There are a few photos I’ve taken recently, like Red Chimneys, which I took in Andalucia, one of my photos that’s in the new Light & Land book Evolving Landscapes, that is different from the kind of photos I’ve taken before.
 To be original is difficult.
 Everyone is a photographer.
 But you need to trust your judgment, just like I did that day.

 British landscape photographer Charlie Waite is the founder of Light and Land which runs photography holidays and workshops in the UK and around the world, including Scotland, England, Norway, Kenya, Vietnam, Italy, Albania and the USA.
-The company is celebrating its 25th anniversary in 2018, with the publication of a limited-edition book, Evolving Landscapes, featuring the work of Charlie Waite and other Light & Land photographers, including Phil Malpas, Valda Bailey
+The company is celebrated its 25th anniversary in 2018, with the publication of a limited-edition book, Evolving Landscapes, featuring the work of Charlie Waite and other Light & Land photographers, including Phil Malpas, Valda Bailey

 Emily Polar has made a living by sitting out raging storms to get the perfect shot.
 She shares her knowledge on how to photograph in mountain terrain.